Jxck-S/plane-notify/README.md

 ### TODO

 -   General Cleanup
+-   Restructure project to make it proper currently random files because I didn't know how to properly structure a project before.
 -   Add requirments.txt file from pip freeze to create easy dependencies install

 ### [More Refrences/Documentation](Refrences.md)